michaelzhan1/stakeholder-mapping/README.md

 This tool is a website built on Next.js and React, intended to identify stakeholders from user-input documents and generate a graph of coalitions between stakeholders.

 For full functionality, please follow the steps below.
-You will need to have both the frontend server running at `localhost:3000` and the backend server running at `localhost:5000` for full functionality.
+You will need to have both the frontend server running at `127.0.0.1:3000` and the backend server running at `127.0.0.1:5000` for full functionality.
+Note that using `localhost` instead of `127.0.0.1` would occasionally cause errors on Mac during testing.

 ## Running the Frontend Locally